By Tammy Cohen, PHR, SHRM-CP

 AI in HR is inevitable

 The productivity of AI technology outweighs the complex issues that may negatively stall enterprise adoption.
+The reality is that the less time spent on responsibilities that could be automated, the more time can be spent on Human Resources.
+You could have a look into some hr software for small businesses if you don’t have much time to spend doing these activities.
 Staying aware and keeping abreast of changes to the artificial intelligence landscape will ensure your team is embracing the productivity of AI and have a knowledge of the complexity.

 Have you discovered how AI and biometrics can streamline your onboarding process?
 Join me and InfoMart at booth 205 at the KNOW Identity Conference in Washington, D.C., March 26th to the 28th to demo ASAP ID, the latest in modernized background screening technology.